Advisor: Christopher Clark

-Nineteenth-Century Atlantic History (specifically North America and France), Communalism, Romantic Socialism, Capitalism, Abolition, Race, and Mormon Studies
+Nineteenth-Century Atlantic History (specifically North America and France), Communalism, Romantic Socialism, Capitalism, Abolition, Race, Environmental History, the American West and Mormon Studies

 Erik first earned a BA in French from Brigham Young University, in Provo, Utah and earned a second Bachelor’s degree in history from Utah Valley University.
 After four years of teaching French and History in Utah Public Schools, he moved to the Boston area where he earned an MA in History from Brandeis University.
-Erik is currently an instructor of history at the boarding school, Choate Rosemary Hall, in Wallingford, Connecticut, where he and his wife, Catherine, and their two daughters, Chloé and Nora live year round.
+Erik is currently an instructor of history at the independent boarding school Choate Rosemary Hall, in Wallingford, Connecticut, where he teaches courses on modern European history, American history, environmental policy, and the American West.
+Erik also serves as head of the History, Politics, Religion, and Social Sciences (HPRSS) department for Choate Summer Programs.
+Erik’s publication in the Journal of Mormon History, “’True Christianity’: The Flowering and Fading of Mormonism and Romantic Socialism in Nineteenth-Century France,” won the Best Article Award at the Communal Studies Association’s annual conference in 2018.

 “’The Most Appalling Social Chaos of Modern Times:’ Preaching the Mormon Apocalypse to French Socialists,” Communal Studies Association Annual Conference, Salt Lake City, Utah, October 2016.